TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/HandlingAPatch/Rebase.rst

 Do not let information on the Web confuse you: Usually it is assumed that someone is working on a different branch (feature branch).
-In our commit model, we always work on one branch (master) and we only create one commit for a change.
+In our commit model, we always work on one branch (main) and we only create one commit for a change.

 .. _when-should-you-rebase: